How uncovering our brand values guided our startup through its first year

 We ended up with a big list of words, but clearly, some words were not the gems that others were, so we began to consolidate and cull.
 We looked at each word and thought, is this really us?
 Is this going to assist us in achieving our vision?
 Is it actionable?
 Is it memorable?
 Does it say something unique about our approach?
 Will it resonate with our audience?

 Admittedly, they have been tweaked slightly over the last few years, but the core premise of each has remained the same, and every time I read them I think ‘Yes!
-That is SO us!’
+That still rings true.'

 Here's why you should uncover your own set of brand values